7 meditation apps that will take your stress from a ten to zen

-You don’t have to be super spiritual and live somewhere in the mountains to meditate, although a lot of people still think that the super relaxing practice is just not for them.
-But it could be!
-Meditation is generally considered to be awesome for everyone, and really, it’s easier than it looks.With our busy lives and schedules it can be really hard to learn how to shut your brain for a few minutes every day, which is why you might want to start by downloading some apps that will teach you how to meditate — especially if you’re a beginner and you’ve never tried it before.
+You don’t have to be super spiritual or live somewhere in the mountains to meditate.
+A lot of people still think that the practice is just not for them, but it very well could be.
+Meditation is generally considered to be beneficial for everyone, and really, it’s easier than it looks.With our busy lives and schedules, it can be difficult to learn how to shut down your brain for a few minutes every day.
+Downloading some apps that guide you through meditating can be helpful when you’re first dipping your toes in the practice.

-It doesn’t matter which type you choose, though — meditation is good for you any way you do it.
+There are many different kinds of meditation.
+However, it doesn’t matter which type you choose—meditation is good for you any way you do it.
 It’s best known for reducing stress, but it can also help you sleep better, relieve some chronic pain, keep your energy up throughout the day, and improve your focus at work.
 Basically, meditation is like giving your brain a much-needed nap.

 Headspace is a good place to start for beginners, but there’s also tons of features for the meditation guru.
 Their basic package is free and will help you through 10-minute meditation routines and track your progress.
 Once you start craving meditation, there are other packages that you can choose for a more tailored experience, like if you want something for before bedtime or to get your through high anxiety moments.